 - B. Mechanical restraint is defined as the use of any device or material attached or adjacent to a student's body that restricts freedom of movement or normal access to any portion of the student's body and that the student cannot easily remove.
 Mechanical restraint shall be allowed only in the following circumstances in accordance with N.C.G.S. §115C-391.1: - 1.
-When properly used as an assistive technology device included in the student's IEP or as otherwise prescribed for the student by a medical or related services provider.
+When properly used as an assistive technology device included in the student's IEP, Section 504 Plan or Behavior Intervention Plan or as otherwise prescribed for the student by a medical or related services provider.